cooked/cooked.github.io/_posts/2023-12-08-buildroot_rpi_kernel_rt.md

 SUBLEVEL = 63
 ```

-In hindsight, the reason to roll back to an older stable tag is that I couldn't find a proper PREEMPT_RT patch for the later kernel that Buildroot was defaulting to.
+**OLDER KERNEL** - In hindsight, the reason to roll back to an older stable tag is that I couldn't find a proper PREEMPT_RT patch for the later kernel that Buildroot was defaulting to.
 {: .notice--info}

 ### PREEMPT_RT patch source

 Once the kernel version is known, a proper PREEMPT_RT patch can be identified from the official list at [The Linux Foundation - PREEMPT_RT patch versions](https://wiki.linuxfoundation.org/realtime/preempt_rt_versions).

-**Matching version** - The ideal patch would have version, patchlevel and sublevel all matching.
+**MATCHING VERSION** - The ideal patch would have version, patchlevel and sublevel all matching.
 In my case **I was able to match only version and patchlevel**, then I picked the latest patch sublevel older than the kernel sublevel, and with a stable RT version (i.e., not rc, or release candidate), which points to [**5.10.59-rt52**](https://cdn.kernel.org/pub/linux/kernel/projects/rt/5.10/older/patch-5.10.59-rt52.patch.xz).
 {: .notice--info}

 ```bash